-The main job of SIEM tools was to collate and analyze event data collected by log files which would provide reports on non-compliant activities taking place and would act as the event data set required during compliance auditing processes.
-Policy violations and compliance reporting still remain an importing aspect of SIEM in recent years.
+The main job of SIEM tools was to collate and analyse event data collected by log files which would provide reports on non-compliant activities taking place and would act as the event data set required during compliance auditing processes.
+Policy violations and compliance reporting still remain an important aspect of SIEM in recent years.

 The ‘SIEM is dead’ phase primarily gained momentum because of its inability to detect threats from machine data.
-Organizations wanted to see an increase in the number of use cases of SIEM products in order to enhance their overall ROI.
-To keep up with the expectations, the product has evolved over the years to aid businesses in their cybersecurity defense efforts.
+Organisations wanted to see an increase in the number of use cases of SIEM products in order to enhance their overall ROI.
+To keep up with the expectations, the product has evolved over the years to aid businesses in their cybersecurity defence efforts.
 But how?

 The new-age SIEM tools list makes threat detection a priority.
 With a standout analytics module that can be set up easily on existing SIEM, the SOC can get access to insights and data to identify both known and unknown threats.
 It acts as a compressed analytical layer to gain knowledge from the existing SIEM without causing an overhaul of the information and events security landscape that is already present.

-Today,top SIEM products can perform ML-powered behavioral analytics to recognize events that point to the presence of a hacker in the system and provide real-time intelligence to the SOCs with contextual insights to accelerate threat detection.
+Today, top SIEM products can perform ML-powered behavioural analytics to recognise events that point to the presence of a hacker in the system and provide real-time intelligence to the SOCs with contextual insights to accelerate threat detection.